SasoPavlic/fifaindex-scraper/README.md

 # fifaindex-scraper

 Python Scrapy for fifaindex.com players
-#####!!!This is a student project.
+##### This is a student project.
 I dont take any responsibility on how you will use it!!!

 ## Installation